 The beaches around our cottage are sandy and mostly dog friendly year round and there are miles of footpaths to explore.
 Wells, Blakeney and Stiffkey are a short drive away and North Norfolk is a bird watchers paradise.
 Aylsham is a slow food town and has auctions on Mondays.
 Historic Norwich is a vibrant city with great shopping and food.

 For more information on the lovely village of Trunch, please visit http://www.trunch-norfolk.co.uk

 Guests may NOT smoke in Milestone Barn.

 Arrival time is 4pm please and departure time is 10am.

 Please bring your own dog beds as we are unable to provide them.

 The main bedroom bed will be made up and the clean twin bedroom linen will be in bags on the beds.

-There will be one hand and one bath towel per person for you but please do not forget any more you may need.
+We supply one hand and one bath towel per person, so please don’t forget any more you may need.